Lee Chatfield: Speakership

 Chatfield was speaker of the state House from 2019 to 2020.
 Elected at age 30; he was believed to be the youngest House speaker in recent memory.
 Legislators assuming the role of House Speaker in Michigan at age 30 or younger are as follows: Kinsley Bingham at age 29 in 1838, Alfred Hanscom at age 26 in 1845, Byron Stout at age 27 in 1857, Sullivan Cutcheon at age 29 in 1863, Daniel Markey at age 29 in 1887, William Tateum at age 30 in 1889, and Gilbert Currie at age 30 in 1913.

 During Chatfield's tenure as speaker of the House, Michigan had divided government, with both chambers of the legislature controlled by Republicans, but with a Democratic governor (Gretchen Whitmer).
 Chatfield and the Senate Majority Leader Mike Shirkey both repeatedly clashed with Whitmer over issues such as the state budget, road funding, auto insurance legislation, and criminal justice legislation.

 As speaker, Chatfield presided over the passage of a bipartisan auto insurance bill that allowed motorists to choose their level of personal injury protection coverage.
 However, proposed road infrastructure improvements became mired in deadlock, with Chatfield rejecting a proposal by Whitmer to fund road repairs by raising the gas tax by 45 cents.
 Negotiations for long-term road funding broke down, and Legislature passed a bill without support from Whitmer's administration.
 Whitmer signed the bill, but with 147 line-item vetoes plus several administrative transfers.

 Chatfield and Shirkey both opposed Whitmer's actions to use a government shutdown on business during COVID.

 Controversies

 Firearms security violation

 In 2018, Chatfield attempted to bring a loaded, unregistered handgun onto a commercial flight at Pellston Regional Airport.
 He was fined $250 for failure to register his handgun, which he had purchased in December 2015.
-He also paid a $1,960 fine from the Transportation Security Administration.
+He also paid a $1,960 fine assessed by the Transportation Security Administration.
 Chatfield had previously introduced a bill in the Michigan House of Representatives to make handgun registration voluntary.